Ydelyn/ydelynPortfolio/README.md

 # ydelynPortfolio
+Hi !
 A BS5 model of a portfolio